sky-chaser-high/adobe-illustrator-scripts/README.md

 **See also:** [Adobe XMP Document](https://www.adobe.io/xmp/docs/)

 ### Usage
-1. Download Zip file and unzip.(You can place it anywhere you like.)
-2. You can include this script or copy the function to use it.
+You can include this script or copy the function to use it.

 ```javascript
 // @include '/Path1/Path2/XmpFunctions.js'